Does Ally have a business checking account?

 Ally is a hugely popular online bank that offers checking and savings accounts as well as auto loans and mortgages.
-Regularly appearing on lists of the best online banks, Ally is known for its high-yield savings accounts where you can earn an APY that is 10 times the national average.
-But when it comes to business checking, there are other options you’ll want to consider.
+Regularly appearing on lists of the best online banks, Ally is known for its high-yield savings accounts where you can earn an APY that is higher than the national average.

-Can You Open an Ally Account for a Business?
+Can you open an Ally account for a business?

 If you’re a fan of this bank and are a business owner or freelancer, you’re likely looking to open an Ally business checking account.
 However, the online bank doesn’t have a business option.
 Read on to learn about Ally bank and other business account alternatives to consider.